code-423n4/2024-03-zksync/docs/zkSync Era/Smart contract Section/L1 smart contracts.md

 The owner of the L2ERC20Bridge and the contracts related to it is the Governance contract.

-### L1WethBridge

-The custom bridge exclusively handles transfers of WETH tokens between the two domains.
-It is designed to streamline and enhance the user experience for bridging WETH tokens by minimizing the number of transactions required and reducing liquidity fragmentation thus improving efficiency and user experience.

-This contract accepts WETH deposits on L1, unwraps them to ETH, and sends the ETH to the L2 WETH bridge contract, where it is wrapped back into WETH and delivered to the L2 recipient.

-Thus, the deposit is made in one transaction, and the user receives L2 WETH that can be unwrapped to ETH.

-For withdrawals, the contract receives ETH from the L2 WETH bridge contract, wraps it into WETH, and sends the WETH to the L1 recipient.

-The owner of the L1WethBridge contract is the Governance contract.

-### L2WethBridge

-The L2 counterpart of the L1 WETH bridge.

-The owner of the L2WethBridge and L2Weth contracts is the Governance contract.

 ## Governance

 This contract manages calls for all governed zkSync Era contracts on L1 and L2.
 Mostly, it is used for upgradability and changing critical system parameters.
 The contract has minimum delay settings for the call execution.